clach04/bitbucket_tools/README.md

 ### BBMigrate

 UNTESTED - shell scripts to dump/export to local file system.
 May handle Pull Requests - looks like its missing most metadata.
+And the generated commands do not only retrieve the owner's repositories, they clone all of the repositories referred to as the source for pull requests.
+Those repositories too will disappear after the purge.
 WARNING does not appear to handle downloads based on readme https://bitbucket.org/Rarified/bbmigrate/src/master/